aschlumpf/Zoomer-Zoom/README.md

 # Running the application

-To run the app, simply run the following commands:
+To run the app, simply run the following commands in succession:

 `npm install`

 `npm start`

 These commands will install all necessary packages for both the backend and frontend.
 The `start` script uses the package Concurrently in order to run all servers in one console.